STORDIS/orca_backend/README.md

 </p>

 # ORCA Backend
 ORCA Backend is a REST API server written using Django framework to access orca_nw_lib functionalities.
-It is a backend service that can be used by applications to interact with SONiC Netowrk and devices.
+It is a backend service that can be used by applications to interact with SONiC Network and devices.

 - [ORCA Backend](#orca-backend)